finbourne/lusid-sdk-java/sdk/docs/AborApi.md

 <a id="getJournalEntryLines"></a>
 # **getJournalEntryLines**
-> VersionedResourceListOfJournalEntryLine getJournalEntryLines(scope, code, journalEntryLinesQueryParameters, asAt, filter, limit, page)
+> VersionedResourceListOfJournalEntryLine getJournalEntryLines(scope, code, journalEntryLinesQueryParameters).asAt(asAt).filter(filter).limit(limit).page(page).execute();

 [EXPERIMENTAL] GetJournalEntryLines: Get the Journal Entry lines for the given Abor.

 Gets the Journal Entry lines for the given Abor     The Journal Entry lines have been generated from transactions and translated via posting rules

 ### Example
 ```java